peterwu-1031/nn-synthesis/README.txt

 model.aig        // Use abc command {mnistTest model.aig <data> <labels>} to test the accuracy and AIG size.

-report.pdf       // Details of our project and description of our job division.
+report.pdf       // Details of the project.

-presentation.pdf // Our material for presentation.
+presentation.pdf // The material for presentation.

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 model/